bsipocz/URSSI_2025Aug_first_PR/participants/knicely/doc/README.md

     >>> factorial(10)
     9

-and this other part does something.
-I forget why that I did it:
+and this other part gives the Fibonnacci sequence up to 100:

     >>> fibonnaccci(100)
     [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]

-If you can't use it, its kind of your problem, not mine!